 Cassy Joy: Ok.

 Jeff: You know, being the south, sweet tea is of course a huge thing.
-But I can’t take the sweet tea.
-So we’ll do half and half.
-And I’ll have tea on a regular basis.
+But I canโt take the sweet tea.
+So weโll do half and half.
+And Iโll have tea on a regular basis.
 A couple of glasses a day.
 Not huge on dessert.
 I try to limit ice cream to once, maybe twice a week.
 Other than that, dessert would be a couple of dark chocolate squares.
 If I had to pinpoint one, I would say the bread and the sugar are the worst ones.
-But still they’re not on these levels where I’m expecting weight to go up.
-Because I can pinpoint; yeah, I’m eating a sandwich every single day.
+But still theyโre not on these levels where Iโm expecting weight to go up.
+Because I can pinpoint; yeah, Iโm eating a sandwich every single day.
 Or anything like that.

 Cassy Joy: Right.
 Right.
 How many times a week would you say that you do eat some sort of a baked bread?
 Or a bread product, I should rephrase that.
 Like a breakfast cereal or anything like that.

-Jeff: Let’s see.
-For sure on Sunday we’ll have breakfast tacos in the morning.
-It’s kind of tradition.
+Jeff: Letโs see.
+For sure on Sunday weโll have breakfast tacos in the morning.
+Itโs kind of tradition.
 And then I would say once; maybe one time after that.
 I would say two to three times a week.
-And that’s one meal where we’d have a bread product.
+And thatโs one meal where weโd have a bread product.

 Cassy Joy: Got it.
 Ok.
-That’s sounds good.
+Thatโs sounds good.
 And I meant to ask you this at the beginning; when you stepped on the scale and now you’re above 180, and that was sort of alarming, did you step on it because you were suspecting that you were gaining weight, or your clothes were starting to fit differently.
-I guess what I’m trying to get at is your body composition.
+I guess what Iโm trying to get at is your body composition.
 Has that changed, or is it just the number?

-Jeff: When I look in the mirror it doesn’t seem like it does.
+Jeff: When I look in the mirror it doesnโt seem like it does.
 But then we; being the start of school, we clear out our closets the other day and I was going through and trying on stuff.
-And of course, the stuff I bought right after I had the appendectomy that didn’t fit anymore, of course.
+And of course, the stuff I bought right after I had the appendectomy that didnโt fit anymore, of course.
 But even the stuff that was kind of within my normal range, even that was fitting a little snug.
 To the point where I went ahead and bought just a couple of pair of khakis that are just a notch above where I typically am.
-Just because I didn’t feel like trying to squeeze into them these first couple of weeks while I’m dropping some of the weight.
+Just because I didnโt feel like trying to squeeze into them these first couple of weeks while Iโm dropping some of the weight.

 Cassy Joy: Right.

-Jeff: But honestly, as far as stepping on the scale, it was just because I hadn’t done it in a while and I was kind of curious to see where I was at.
+Jeff: But honestly, as far as stepping on the scale, it was just because I hadnโt done it in a while and I was kind of curious to see where I was at.

 Cassy Joy: Gotcha.
 Ok, that makes a lot of sense.
 And then caffeine.
 Aside from the tea that you have on a daily basis; are you a coffee guy in the morning?
 And if so, how much?

 Jeff: No, no coffee at all.
 Sodas are really, really rare.
-It’s if we happen to be out somewhere and I know they don’t have very good tea or I don’t really want water I’ll get a coke.
-So we’re talking once maybe every two, three weeks.
+Itโs if we happen to be out somewhere and I know they donโt have very good tea or I donโt really want water Iโll get a coke.
+So weโre talking once maybe every two, three weeks.

 Cassy Joy: Ok.
 Got it.
 Awesome.
-It sounds like you just described my husband’s diet. {laughing}
+It sounds like you just described my husbandโs diet. {laughing}

 Jeff: {laughs}

-Cassy Joy: Y’all are very, very similar.
+Cassy Joy: Yโall are very, very similar.
 But that sounds great.
 Ok, so just for folks listening, in case you’re curious.
 I am a certified nutritional consultant.
-But when I’m talking with somebody like Jeff over the phone, it’s difficult.
+But when Iโm talking with somebody like Jeff over the phone, itโs difficult.
 Normally when I work with folks one on one, or when I used to have that one on one practice.
 And I do still do with a member of my team.
-She’s a certified nutritional therapy consultant, and she works with people within the context of our Fed and Fit Project on a one on one basis.
+Sheโs a certified nutritional therapy consultant, and she works with people within the context of our Fed and Fit Project on a one on one basis.
 But I stopped working with people because I was maxed out after a certain point.

-But when I did; I’m just lying the context for listeners, Jeff, before I get to some ideas.
+But when I did; Iโm just lying the context for listeners, Jeff, before I get to some ideas.
 But when I did, it was a much more involved process, getting to know.
 For example, I would be getting to know you.
 I would probably have you fill out a food journal for one to two weeks, send that in.
 That would include notes on activity, sleep, things like that.
 So you and I really had something to look at.
 If you had it, a list of medications.
-Which I’m not going to ask you for.
+Which Iโm not going to ask you for.
 Those kinds of things, right?
 Would be what listeners, I want you to know what to typically expect when you’re working with a nutrition consultant.

-Now, with chatting with Jeff, in order to keep it as birds-eye view, 50,000-foot view as possible, these are the kinds of questions I’m asking.
+Now, with chatting with Jeff, in order to keep it as birds-eye view, 50,000-foot view as possible, these are the kinds of questions Iโm asking.
 Because I think these are all relatable things, right?
-And they’re all pieces of the puzzle, like I said before, that once we kind of get an idea of how it fits together, we can kind of start to see maybe what’s going on behind the scenes.
+And theyโre all pieces of the puzzle, like I said before, that once we kind of get an idea of how it fits together, we can kind of start to see maybe whatโs going on behind the scenes.

-So my advice is going to match about the surface level deep intake of questions that we’ve done so far.
+So my advice is going to match about the surface level deep intake of questions that weโve done so far.
 Right?
-So it’s going to be relatively surface level, and it’s just some more ideas for maybe Jeff to decide if it fits for him or not.
+So itโs going to be relatively surface level, and itโs just some more ideas for maybe Jeff to decide if it fits for him or not.
 Which is true in any case.
 But normally for folks, if you’re going to work with a one on one, you’re going to get more detailed responses, meal plans, things like that.

 Ok.
 So.
 That aside.
-Disclaimer out of the way. {laughs} It’s interesting to me.
-The analogy that comes to mind, Jeff, in hearing about your story is the analogy of the straw and a camel’s back.
+Disclaimer out of the way. {laughs} Itโs interesting to me.
+The analogy that comes to mind, Jeff, in hearing about your story is the analogy of the straw and a camelโs back.
 Right?
-I think we’ve all heard the phrase, the straw that broke the camel’s back.
+I think weโve all heard the phrase, the straw that broke the camelโs back.
 Right?

 Jeff: Yeah.

-Cassy Joy: And it’s not that it was that one piece of straw that broke the camel’s back, but it was the total load.
+Cassy Joy: And itโs not that it was that one piece of straw that broke the camelโs back, but it was the total load.
 It was the total weight that the camel was carrying around.
-And that one more; it’s a terrible analogy, right?
+And that one more; itโs a terrible analogy, right?
 This poor camel.
 But this one more piece of straw just happened to be the thing that caused something to break down.

 And the human body, I think of that analogy a lot.
-Because when it comes to health and wellness, it’s very similar.
-Because there’s a whole lot that goes into just our lifestyle in general.
-And we’re meant to carry a burden.
-We’re meant to.
-We’re built that way.
-The human body is designed to heal, and it’s designed to carry a certain load.
-You guys have heard me talk about it before, but total load is referring to, what are all of the factors that we’re carrying around with us that have some sort of an influence on how well we feel.
+Because when it comes to health and wellness, itโs very similar.
+Because thereโs a whole lot that goes into just our lifestyle in general.
+And weโre meant to carry a burden.
+Weโre meant to.
+Weโre built that way.
+The human body is designed to heal, and itโs designed to carry a certain load.
+You guys have heard me talk about it before, but total load is referring to, what are all of the factors that weโre carrying around with us that have some sort of an influence on how well we feel.

-And as time goes on, and we live our life, those pieces of straw start getting thrown on the back that it’s never one single thing.
+And as time goes on, and we live our life, those pieces of straw start getting thrown on the back that itโs never one single thing.
 Right?
-But it’s a lot of things.
-Which is why I’m asking Jeff questions from across the board.
-Because trying to see if maybe there’s one bigger piece of straw than something else.
+But itโs a lot of things.
+Which is why Iโm asking Jeff questions from across the board.
+Because trying to see if maybe thereโs one bigger piece of straw than something else.
 But a factor as we age, and as years go by, like Jeff already talked about, is age.
 And as we age, our ability to carry a heavy weight starts to decrease.
 So it does not necessarily mean that we have to go and try to be as squeaky-clean paleo, or super-duper healthy, or try to eliminate all of the burdens on our life.
-That’s not what I’m trying to get at.
+Thatโs not what Iโm trying to get at.
 But as we age, we sometimes have to be even more careful.
 And when our body was forgiving years ago, it may not be quite as quick to forgive now.
 You know?

 So I look at my husband, for example.
-He’s even noticed; he’s 33?
-He’d yell at me if I was wrong.
-I think he’s 33.
-He’s really relatively young, and he’s kind of noticed that, yeah, there are certain things that will pop up even in his early 30s that didn’t before due to lifestyle factors.
+Heโs even noticed; heโs 33?
+Heโd yell at me if I was wrong.
+I think heโs 33.
+Heโs really relatively young, and heโs kind of noticed that, yeah, there are certain things that will pop up even in his early 30s that didnโt before due to lifestyle factors.

 So, a part of this is definitely age, Jeff.
 So I want to confirm that.
-That’s definitely a piece of it.
-So that’s weight that’s been thrown on; part of the load that you weren’t necessarily carrying before.
-So what that means is that the other factors that maybe weren’t as aggravating before could potentially have a greater impact now.
+Thatโs definitely a piece of it.
+So thatโs weight thatโs been thrown on; part of the load that you werenโt necessarily carrying before.
+So what that means is that the other factors that maybe werenโt as aggravating before could potentially have a greater impact now.
 So those are variables.
 We need to start looking at the variables that we can have an impact on.
 And knowing now that, for example, our age and maybe just toxic exposure.
-Not to say that it’s your fault, but we live in a relatively toxic world.
+Not to say that itโs your fault, but we live in a relatively toxic world.
 And that build up happens over time, as well.
 So those kinds of things combined all make the others feel more severe.

 So I think my first thought on a couple of pieces of thoughts I have for you.
 Is definitely rest.
 So, one of the ways to mitigate age and to mitigate the ability of our bodies to process and to heal.
-We’re healing on a continual basis.
-Every single day, every single minute, we’re healing.
+Weโre healing on a continual basis.
+Every single day, every single minute, weโre healing.
 We sleep at night in order to heal and recover, right?
-So one of the ways to help improve our body’s ability to heal and recover and just feel our best is to give it the time it needs to do that.
+So one of the ways to help improve our bodyโs ability to heal and recover and just feel our best is to give it the time it needs to do that.
 And that would be with real rest.

-And that’s a difficult one to talk about, right?
+And thatโs a difficult one to talk about, right?
 Because not everybody sleeps well.
-That’s a factor.
+Thatโs a factor.
 And not everybody has the time to rest.
 So you know you best.
 And wherever you can, if you can, that would be a really good place to focus on.
-And I think, even before food, and even before fitness, and even before some of the other things we’re going to talk about, I think rest would be your first stop.
+And I think, even before food, and even before fitness, and even before some of the other things weโre going to talk about, I think rest would be your first stop.
 And would be the most impactful stop.

 Jeff: OK.

 Cassy Joy: So I would try to aim for; I have this written out in my book.
-Because it’s hard to know how much rest is right for you.
-And I’m a proponent of, everyone’s constitution is different.
-And your magic number of sleep is different from somebody else’s.
+Because itโs hard to know how much rest is right for you.
+And Iโm a proponent of, everyoneโs constitution is different.
+And your magic number of sleep is different from somebody elseโs.
 So a way to kind of figure it out, your daily sleep number, called a DSN.
 Is if you have the time for this, and if you have the ability to schedule this kind of self-experiment, is you spend; if you’re already feeling relatively rested.

 So last night, my husband and I got in at 2 a.m. from a flight.
-So tonight would not be the night to do it, because I’m going to be tired.
-But if you’re already relatively rested in your normal routine, try to go to bed at a relatively normal hour for you.
+So tonight would not be the night to do it, because Iโm going to be tired.
+But if youโre already relatively rested in your normal routine, try to go to bed at a relatively normal hour for you.
 And then as best you can, try to work with your family to not wake you up the next day until your body naturally wakes up.
 So that would mean trying to close the blinds as much as possible.
 Turn around the clocks.
 Turn off the phone.
 Turn of any kind of stimulant as much as you can.
 And so that you sleep until you wake up, until your body is rested.
 And if you do this between two and four nights in a row, whatever is feasible, then keep track of the amount of time you slept and take an average of it.
 And that gets you pretty close to your daily sleep number.
 Your DSN.

 Jeff: Ok.

 Cassy Joy: Ok?
-So let’s say you sleep without being woken up.
+So letโs say you sleep without being woken up.
 And do what you need to do the day before, of course.
 If you have to be up at 6 a.m., then try to go to bed much earlier, right?
 So that you’re still waking up in a natural state.
 But do your best to keep those numbers.
-And what you’re doing then is you’re kind of giving yourself; you’re able to then reverse engineer a bedtime in the future.
+And what youโre doing then is you’re kind of giving yourself; you’re able to then reverse engineer a bedtime in the future.

-So let’s say you naturally wake up, your average of this experiment is 7.5 hours.
+So letโs say you naturally wake up, your average of this experiment is 7.5 hours.
 And so whenever time you have to get up, you of course would set your bedtime for the opposite.
-And that would really start getting; it’s an actionable way to say, “Get more sleep.”
-Right?
+And that would really start getting; itโs an actionable way to say, โGet more sleep.โ Right?
 And there are things you can sort of do to help induce more restful sleep at night.
 To turning off blue lights.
 Avoiding blue light exposure at least 2 hours before bed.
 And you can do that by installing amber apps on your computer or on your phone.
 Right?

 And forgive me, Jeff, if this is review for you.
-But blue light, for anybody listening who is confused about what I’m talking about.
+But blue light, for anybody listening who is confused about what Iโm talking about.
 Blue lights on our electronic devices actually mimics sunlight.
-And we’re creatures of this earth.
+And weโre creatures of this earth.
 We are designed, actually, our circadian rhythm is designed to flow around the sunlight.
-So that’s why sometimes we wake up when the sun comes up, and we get tired in this natural rhythm when the sun starts to go down.
+So thatโs why sometimes we wake up when the sun comes up, and we get tired in this natural rhythm when the sun starts to go down.
 Because our hormones in our body, our sleep and wake hormones, actually follow that flow.

-And when we have, let’s say if for example I’m up late working on my computer, what I’m doing is I’m artificially stimulating the release of cortisol in my body.
-Which tells me it’s still wake time.
-And then that’s going to make it more difficult for me to get natural rest at night.
-So that’s one of the things we can do.
+And when we have, letโs say if for example Iโm up late working on my computer, what Iโm doing is Iโm artificially stimulating the release of cortisol in my body.
+Which tells me itโs still wake time.
+And then thatโs going to make it more difficult for me to get natural rest at night.
+So thatโs one of the things we can do.

 You can also get really geeky with me, and go get some amber goggles from Home Depot. {laughs} you know, those welding goggles.
 That will help block the blue light as well.
-So yellow light isn’t going to be as stimulating as blue.
+So yellow light isnโt going to be as stimulating as blue.
 A cooler bedroom, for example, is good.
 Trying to avoid electronics at all if you can 2 hours before bed.
-Sometimes I know that’s just not practical.
+Sometimes I know thatโs just not practical.
 Things like that, right?
 So very practical tips.
 I would say that would be a good first stop.
 Use the tips that resonate with you.
-If you happen to have a copy of my book, Jeff, I’ve got about 14 different ideas in there on how to improve sleep.
+If you happen to have a copy of my book, Jeff, Iโve got about 14 different ideas in there on how to improve sleep.
 So those are some good ones.
 Those are some of the bigger ones.

 And then after that, looking at nutrition.
 I would say it depends on where you’re at in terms of mindset, Jeff.
-If you’re looking at this thinking; I’m thinking about my husband.
+If you’re looking at this thinking; Iโm thinking about my husband.
 My husband is not the kind of person who necessarily would do a challenge.

 Jeff: Yeah.

-Cassy Joy: But he’s the kind of person who could say, “Here are my three things that I know are contributing to how I’m feeling.
-Which one should I focus on?” {laughs} So it depends on where you’re at.
+Cassy Joy: But heโs the kind of person who could say, โHere are my three things that I know are contributing to how Iโm feeling.
+Which one should I focus on?โ {laughs} So it depends on where you’re at.
 And also to listeners.
-If you’re of the mindset where you’re like, “No. I’m ready to do something.
-I want to rip the Band-Aid off, I want to do something drastic.”
-Then I would suggest, for example, another paleo type challenge.
-One that’s going to cut out the sugars, cut out all the grains, and really get your focused on eating lots of vegetables.
+If you’re of the mindset where youโre like, โNo.
+Iโm ready to do something.
+I want to rip the Band-Aid off, I want to do something drastic.โ Then I would suggest, for example, another paleo type challenge.
+One thatโs going to cut out the sugars, cut out all the grains, and really get your focused on eating lots of vegetables.
 Especially cooked vegetables.
 Good fruits.
 Good healthy vegetable-based starches.
 And then of course, good proteins.
 Right?

 Jeff: Yeah.

 Cassy Joy: So that would be the rip the Band-Aid off approach.
 The quickest, most effective scenario.
-After that, I would look at it across the board, and I would say; let’s say 3 things, Jeff.
-And I know you’re eating lots of vegetables now, but even boosting that up more.
+After that, I would look at it across the board, and I would say; letโs say 3 things, Jeff.
+And I know youโre eating lots of vegetables now, but even boosting that up more.
 Just because the vitamin and the mineral content is going to help in a lot of ways.
-So let’s make that one of the things.
-Let’s make any kind of sugar in your diet the second.
-And then let’s make the grains the third.
+So letโs make that one of the things.
+Letโs make any kind of sugar in your diet the second.
+And then letโs make the grains the third.
 Right?
 So I would say looking at those, you could probably have a pretty big impact by focusing on one and a half of them.

 Jeff: Ok.

 Cassy Joy: So an easy one might probably be the vegetables.
-Because we’re adding something in, not taking something out.
+Because weโre adding something in, not taking something out.

 Jeff: Right.